Vignesh-Poonja/Jenkins/README.md

 # Jenkins

+What is Jenkins?
+Jenkins is an open-source automation server that helps in continuous integration (CI) and continuous delivery (CD) of software.
+It automates building, testing, and deploying applications, making the software development process faster and more efficient.

+Key Features of Jenkins:
+✅ Automation: Eliminates manual effort in building and deploying applications.
+✅ Continuous Integration (CI): Automatically tests and integrates code from multiple developers.
+✅ Continuous Delivery (CD): Enables automatic deployment of applications.
+✅ Extensibility: Supports plugins for integration with tools like Git, Docker, Kubernetes, AWS, etc.
+✅ Scalability: Can distribute workloads across multiple machines for faster builds.

+How Jenkins Works?
+Developers push code to a version control system (like Git).
+Jenkins pulls the code and triggers a build.
+Automated tests are executed to check for issues.
+If successful, Jenkins deploys the application to a test or production environment.

 Install Jenkins, configure Docker as agent, set up cicd, deploy applications to k8s and much more.

 ### Install Jenkins.